 Who will I be able to vote for?

 Just like in all democratic states, every candidate represents a different political party.
 Currently, the Belgian political landscape is dominated by several largest political players such as

 - CD&V – The Christian-democratic party

 - N-VA – Flemish nationalist party

-- SP.a – Groen (coalition for the elections) – the socialist party + Flemish Greens/ecologists
+- SP.a – the socialist party

 - Open Vlaanderen – Open Flemish Liberals and Democrats

 - Vlaams Belang– Right wing independentist party

 Additionally, you might also find the smaller parties on the ballots (e.g. PISS-OFF, BE.ONE partij, DUW.GENT …).
 You can find the full candidates list for each election on the website of the government electoral office.